 Santander and Banko Azteca ATM’s have lower fees (just over 30 Pesos per transaction), and they are easy to find around airports, bus stations, and other major areas.

-While many businesses accept credit cards (or tarjetas in Spanish) in tourist zones, you should always carry Mexican Pesos with you.
+While some businesses accept credit cards (or tarjetas in Spanish) in tourist zones, you should always carry Mexican Pesos with you.

-8. … Because cash is still king in many parts of Mexico
+8. … Because cash is still king in many parts of the country

-I’ve taken many bus rides all over Mexico, some of which took over 10 hours, and most of the time the only way to pay for food, bathrooms and everything else on the road was with cash.
+I’ve taken many road trips around Mexico, some of which took over 10 hours, and most of the time the only way to pay for food, bathrooms and everything else on the road was with cash.

 9. Eat where locals eat

-When visiting popular destinations in Mexico, try to eat in local restaurants.
+When visiting popular destinations in Mexico, try to eat where locals eat.

 Mexico Travel Tips: Culture

-This is one of my biggest tips for Mexico travel.
+Getting outside of your comfort zone is one of my main tips for Mexico travel.

 You will miss out on Mexico’s cultural landmarks.